danbb1/daily-deals/README.md

 # Ebay Daily Deals API

-A simple node API that fetches screenshots of the [Ebay's daily deals](https://www.ebay.co.uk/deals/daily/all).
+A simple Node.js server written in TypeScript with a single API that fetches screenshots from [Ebay's daily deals](https://www.ebay.co.uk/deals/daily/all).
+Returns an image of the deal.

+Uses Express and Puppeteer.

+## Endpoint

 ```http
 GET /collections/:id